Joey Meneses

-Joey Meneses Ramirez (born May 6, 1992) is a Mexican professional baseball first baseman and outfielder for the Washington Nationals of Major League Baseball (MLB).
-He has previously played in Nippon Professional Baseball (NPB) for the Orix Buffaloes.
-He was the 2018 International League MVP.
+Joey Meneses Ramírez (born May 6, 1992) is a Mexican professional baseball first baseman and outfielder in the Athletics organization.
+He has previously played in Major League Baseball (MLB) for the Washington Nationals and in Nippon Professional Baseball (NPB) for the Orix Buffaloes.
+He made his MLB debut in 2022.

 Professional career

 Atlanta Braves

 Meneses played for several farm teams of the Atlanta Braves from 2011 through 2017.

 After the 2013, 2014, and 2015 seasons, he played for Tomateros de Culiacán of the Mexican Pacific League (LMP).
 In 2016, Meneses first reached the Double-A level, playing for the Mississippi Braves.
 After the 2016 season, he played for Tomateros of the LMP.

 For the 2017 season with Mississippi, he registered a .292 batting average with 9 home runs and 45 RBIs in 108 games; he was also a mid-season Southern League all star.
 He was named an MILB.com Organization All Star in 2014 and 2017.
 On November 6, 2017, Meneses became a free agent.
 After the 2017 season, he played for Tomateros of the LMP.